zphricz/Screen/README.md

 The hardware renderer can't write out its buffer to a file as the software renderer can.
 In addition, the hardware renderer is likely to be slower if you only ever make calls to draw individual pixels.
-To make the most out of the hardware renderer, use the more abstract drawing functions.
+To make the most out of the hardware renderer, use the more abstract drawing functions

 ### Drawing with the Screen